maltrui/project1/README.md

     - check if a piece moves, and then is in the last row of their opponents, then make that piece a King

 function for resetting Game
-    - if a player wins or
+    - if a player wins or hits reset Button
+        -update player win counter for player who won -move all pieces back to starting positions -reset starting boardArray
+        -reset player going first
+        -set pieces take counter to 0
 ```